cchitsiang/awesome-stars/topics.md

 - [tutao/tutanota](https://github.com/tutao/tutanota) - Tutanota is an email service with a strong focus on security and privacy that lets you encrypt emails, contacts and calendar entries on all your devices.
 - [square/Valet](https://github.com/square/Valet) - Valet lets you securely store data in the iOS, tvOS, or macOS Keychain without knowing a thing about how the Keychain works.
 It’s easy.
 We promise.
 - [paragonie/awesome-appsec](https://github.com/paragonie/awesome-appsec) - A curated list of resources for learning about application security
-- [caddyserver/caddy](https://github.com/caddyserver/caddy) - Fast, multi-platform web server with automatic HTTPS
+- [caddyserver/caddy](https://github.com/caddyserver/caddy) - Fast and extensible multi-platform web server with automatic HTTPS
 - [wifiphisher/wifiphisher](https://github.com/wifiphisher/wifiphisher) - The Rogue Access Point Framework

 ## server